 Error type Effect None No error bars are drawn.
 This is the default setting.
-Absolute The size of the error bar is the same for each data point of the data set, this size is entered into the field to the right of this button.
-Proportional The size of the error bar depends upon the magnitude of the data point, the size is expressed as a percentage of the data point value and is entered into the field to the right of this button.
+Absolute The size of the error bar is the same for each data point of the data set; this size is entered into the field to the right of this button.
+Proportional The size of the error bar depends upon the magnitude of the data point; the size is expressed as a percentage of the data point value and is entered into the field to the right of this button.
 Explicit The size of the error for each data point is specified individually.
 The error values must be stored in a data table, which is specified in the General section, and the size of the positive and negative parts of the error bar is set separately.
 The data column that holds the positive error values is selected from the list marked "+."
 If only this option is chosen, the error bar just has a single lobe.
 To specify additionally the size of the negative lobe, click the "-" button, and select the column that holds the value of this error.
 If you select the same column as selected for the positive error, this will result in symmetrical error bars.
-Hint If you want to create a single-sided error bar that has just a negative lobe, ensure your column of error values are all negative, and select these as your "positive" errors; the net effect is to draw the error bar in a negative direction.
+The Invert check boxes allow the direction of the error bars to be reversed, drawing the error bar in the opposite direction.